 Riding horses in the white sands is a very unique experience and a wonderful way to experience the expansive scenery of the dunefield.
-Private individual use of horses and other pack animals are welcome at White Sands National Monument.
+Private individual use of horses and other pack animals are welcome at White Sands National Park.

 Horse and Other Pack Animals Permit